buraktiftik/egnyte/README.txt

 Setters and Getters has been generated to allow for testing for files and users fields in AuditReporter

-If the TOP N order is executed with too high value the program should throw and exception
+If the TOP N order is executed with too high value the program should throw an exception

 For Maven built fat jar file the input for files must be in the same folder or given appropriate path For testing in eclipse change the code in AuditReporter.java loadData method (indicated with caps comments), this will